LarsBehrenberg/testing-copy/content/posts/edouard-manet.md

       He adored people, people watching, debating political and artistic ideas, and making people laugh.
 The impressionists frequented two cafes in particular: the Cafe Guerbois and later the Cafe Nouvelle Athens.

-      It was here that a number of their members, Manet, Monet and [Renoir](/pierre-auguste-renoir-biography) in particular, could be found in the early evening.
+      It was here that a number of the members of the impressionist circle could be found in the early evening.
+In addition to Manet, they included Renoir and Degas (and sometimes Monet), and writers such as [Emile Zola](emile-zola-biography/).

       #### Berthe Morisot